 To conduct a quantitative two-step goodwill impairment test, the fair value of the reporting unit is first compared to its carrying value.
 If the reporting unit's carrying value exceeds its fair value, the Company performs the second step and records an impairment loss to the extent that the carrying value of goodwill exceeds its implied fair value.
 The Company estimates the fair value of its reporting unit using a blend of market and income approaches.
-The market approach consists of two separate methods, including reference to the Company's market capitalization, as well as the guideline publicly traded company method.
-The market capitalization valuation method is based on an analysis of the Company's stock price on and around the testing date, plus a control premium.
+The market approach consists of two separate methods, including reference to the Company's market capitalization, as well as the guideline publicly traded company method is based on an analysis of the Company's stock price on and around the testing date, plus a control premium.
 The guideline publicly traded company method was made by reference to a list of publicly traded software companies providing services to healthcare organizations, as determined by management.
-The market value of common equity for each comparable company was derived by multiplying the price per share on the testing date by the total common shares outstanding, plus a control premium.
-Selected valuation multiples are then determined and applied to appropriate financial statistics based on the Company's historical and forecasted results.
-The Company estimates the fair value of its reporting unit using the income approach, via discounted cash flow valuation models which include, but are not limited to, assumptions such as a "risk-free" rate of return on an investment, the weighted average cost of capital of a market participant and future revenue, operating margin, working capital and capital expenditure trends.
+The market value of common equity for each company estimates the fair value of its reporting unit using the income approach, via discounted cash flow valuation models which include, but are not limited to, assumptions such as a "risk-free" rate of return on an investment, the weighted average cost of capital of a market participant and future revenue, operating margin, working capital and capital expenditure trends.
 Determining the fair value of reporting unit and goodwill includes significant judgment by management, and different judgments could yield different results.